 With this latest foray into “what’s possible in Data Studio”, we wanted to really push the boundaries.

-We had an overwhelming initial response and with over 2,000+ early birds using the dashboard across 72 countries, the time has come to release it unto the world!
+We had an overwhelming initial response and with over 6,000+ early birds using the dashboard across 72 countries.
+It includes:

 Video Run Through